Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Introduction

 Resting-state fMRI (rs-fMRI) features are particularly promising.
-Region-wise measurements such as regional homogeneity (ReHo) and Amplitude of Low Frequency Fluctuations (ALFF) were used in several studies to predict PD trajectory or motor subtypes~\cite{hou_prediction_2016,hu_amplitude_2015,pang_use_2021,nguyen_predicting_2021,wu_regional_2009, yue_alff_2020}.
+Region-wise measurements such as regional homogeneity (ReHo) and Amplitude of Low Frequency Fluctuations (ALFF) were used in {multiple} studies to predict PD trajectory or motor subtypes~\cite{hou_prediction_2016,hu_amplitude_2015,pang_use_2021,nguyen_predicting_2021,wu_regional_2009, yue_alff_2020}.
 ReHo quantifies the connectivity between a voxel and its nearest neighboring voxels and was shown to be affected by neurodegenerative diseases~\cite{zang_regional_2004}.
-ALFF and its normalized form, fractional ALFF (fALFF), measure the power of the low frequency signals at rest, which mostly consists in spontaneous neuronal activity~\cite{zou_improved_2008}.
+ALFF and its normalized form, fractional ALFF (fALFF), measure the power of the low frequency signals at rest, which mostly consists in spontaneous neuronal activity~\cite{zou_improved_2008}. {In previous studies, specific regional values of these two measures (e.g. ReHo in the putamen and cerebellum, and fALFF in the right cerebellum) were found to be correlated positively or negatively with MDS-UPDRS scores.
+These findings have been attributed to the role of several brain networks involving these regions in motor function.}

-However, despite their potential, neuroimaging measures are sensitive to multiple sources of variability that impact their reliability and may explain why the derived biomarkers are not well established in clinical and research practice.
+However, despite their potential, neuroimaging measures are sensitive to multiple sources of variability that impact their replicability and may explain why the derived biomarkers are not well established in clinical and research practice.
 In particular, neuroimaging analyses require specific methodological choices at various computational steps, related to the software tools, the method, and the parameters to use.
-These choices, also known as “researchers’ degrees of freedom”~\cite{simmons_false-positive_2011}, might have a large impact on the results of an experiment and sometimes lead to a lack of agreement when analyzing the same neuroimaging dataset with different analysis pipelines~\cite{bowring_exploring_2019, botvinik-nezer_variability_2020}.
+These choices, also known as ``researchers’ degrees of freedom''~\cite{simmons_false-positive_2011}, might have a large impact on the results of an experiment {as they can impact the predictiveness of the signal extracted} and {can} lead to a lack of agreement when analyzing the same neuroimaging dataset with different analysis pipelines~\cite{bowring_exploring_2019, botvinik-nezer_variability_2020}.
 For instance, in task-based fMRI, 70 research teams were asked to analyze the same fMRI dataset using their usual analysis pipeline and results were substantially variable across teams~\cite{botvinik-nezer_variability_2020}.